 That’s my own experience too.
 People who are skilled at operations often don’t realise how rare the skill is.
 I think it might be because people are rarely directly compared to their peers on their operations skills as they grow up — unlike, for example, their academic skills — so they don’t realise how unusual they are in that respect.

 - These roles often can’t be easily filled by people who don’t care about effective altruism.
-We explain why in the next section.
+(We explain why just below.)

-You don’t get as much recognition in these roles, since they’re behind the scenes.
-Instead, positions in research or outreach seem more “glamorous”.
-One particularly difficult feature is that when operations work goes well, people take it for granted, but when there’s a mistake, it’s obvious and everyone is annoyed.
+- You don’t get as much recognition in these roles, since they’re behind the scenes — positions in research or outreach seem more ‘glamorous.’
+One particularly difficult feature is that when operations work goes well, people take it for granted; when there’s a mistake, it’s obvious and everyone is annoyed.

-The impact of your work is indirect, making it less tangible, which can also make it harder to stay motivated.
+- The impact of your work is indirect, making it less tangible, which can make it harder to stay motivated.

-For whatever reason, effective altruism seems more likely to attract researchers, philosophers and software engineers than people who are good at operations.
-The skill-set seems to be unusually rare in the community.
+- Effective altruism seems more likely to attract researchers, philosophers, and software engineers than people who are good at operations.
+The skill set seems to be somewhat rare in the community.

-Recent increases in funding have created especially large bottlenecks within operations.
-As a team increases in scale from 5 to 30+ people, the importance of operations goes up dramatically, and many organisations have started to make this transition.
+- Recent increases in funding have created especially large bottlenecks within operations.
+As a team increases in scale from five to 30+ people, the importance of operations goes up dramatically, and many organisations have started to make this transition.
 Small organisations can often get by with few systems, but this stops working after a certain scale.
-Likewise, additional funding drives up the value of time for top managers and grantmakers in the community, increasing the impact of executive assistants, and other “multiplier” positions.
+Likewise, additional funding drives up the value of time for top managers and grantmakers — which increases the impact of executive assistants and other ‘multiplier’ positions.

 These factors mean that skilled people can create a lot of impact in operations, but there’s also a shortage of people who are a good fit.